-- In all cases within the process, regardless of the location of the alleged misconduct, the university will provide the complainant with the survivor support handout that explains the various rights and options when reporting an incident of sexual harassment, sexual assault, dating violence, domestic violence, or stalking. - 2.
-Wherever possible, the university will provide the complainant with access to medical care, emotional support, information regarding confidential care advocates, and assistance with academic/housing concerns or issues when requested and as appropriate. - The university will assess the immediate safety needs of the complainant, including, for example, assisting with acquiring protective/restraining orders or other protective measures, including no-contact directives. - 4.
+- In all cases within the process, regardless of the location of the alleged misconduct, the university will provide the complainant with the survivor support handout that explains the various rights and options when reporting an incident of sexual harassment, sexual assault, dating violence, domestic violence, or stalking. - Wherever possible, the university will provide the complainant with access to medical care, emotional support, information regarding confidential care advocates, and assistance with academic/housing concerns or issues when requested and as appropriate. - The university will assess the immediate safety needs of the complainant, including, for example, assisting with acquiring protective/restraining orders or other protective measures, including no-contact directives. - 4.
 The university will provide information for reporting to UCPD or the local police department, when applicable and will assist the complainant with contacting law enforcement, if the complainant requests. - 5.
-According to the UC Policy on Sexual Violence and Sexual Harassment, the Office for the Prevention of Harassment & Discrimination (OPHD), directed by the Title IX officer for UC Berkeley, will assess the need to implement interim or long-term protective measures, such as interim suspensions, exclusions from areas of campus, housing changes, changes in class schedule, and no-contact directives between both parties. - OPHD will provide complainants and respondents a copy of the UC policy on SVSH and local implementing procedures that include an outline of the administrative investigation and adjudication procedures. - Respondents will be provided with contact information for the appropriate respondent services coordinator, who can explain the respondent's rights and options under applicable policies. - 8.
+According to the UC Policy on Sexual Violence and Sexual Harassment, the Office for the Prevention of Harassment & Discrimination (OPHD), directed by the Title IX officer for UC Berkeley, will assess the need to implement interim or long-term protective measures, such as interim suspensions, exclusions from areas of campus, housing changes, changes in class schedule, and no-contact directives between parties. - OPHD will provide complainants and respondents a copy of the UC policy on SVSH and local implementing procedures that include an outline of the administrative investigation and adjudication procedures. - Respondents will be provided with contact information for the appropriate respondent services coordinator, who can explain the respondent's rights and options under applicable policies. - 8.
 After an initial assessment, and if the complainant and respondent agree, OPHD will begin an alternative resolution process.
-In the alternative resolution process the parties can propose and agree to terms which may include separating the parties, referring parties to counseling, and conducting targeted preventive education and training programs. - 1 The application of Appendix E or Appendix F procedures in student respondent cases is determined by a specific set of factors outlined in Appendix F. If the factors are met, Appendix F procedures apply; if not, Appendix E procedures apply.
+In the alternative resolution process the parties can propose and agree to terms which may include separating the parties, referring parties to counseling, and conducting targeted preventive education and training programs.